turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/arrays.markdown

 1. Lay down your large piece of paper and write `data` in large letters.
 This is the name of your collection.
 How many elements are in your collection so far?
 2. Put the empty `0` cup on the paper.
 If you now fetched the value inside `data[0]`, what would you get back?
 3. Store a "blue" bead into the zero cup, the equivalent of maybe `data[0] = "blue"`.
 What would you expect the answer of `data.count` to be?
 4. We can explicitly set the value of another cup.
 Add `data[1] = "red"`.
-That does note change the answer to `data.first`, but does change `data.last`.
+That does not change the answer to `data.first`, but does change `data.last`.
 Why?
 5. The "shovel" operator (`<<`) adds an element to the end of an existing array.
 Pretend you ran `data << "green"`.
 How many beads are in the array in total?
 6. It turns out that "shovel" is just syntactic sugar for the method named `push`.
 Pretend you ran `data.push(nil)`.
 How does that affect your array?
 What is the value of `data.count` now?
+9. You can remove the last element of an array by running `data.pop`.
+Do that now.
+9. You can remove the first element of an array by running `data.shift`.
+Do that now.
 7. Sometimes you want to add an element to the *beginning* of an array.
 You do that with `data.unshift("purple")`.
 But wait a minute.
 You can't add the cup with marker `4` to the beginning of `data`.
 What do you do?
 8. You can also insert data into a specific location.
 Say you ran `data.insert(3, "orange")`.
 How does that change things?
-9. You can remove the last element of an array by running `data.pop`.
-Do that now.
-9. You can remove the first element of an array by running `data.shift`.
-Do that now.
 9. If you run `.shuffle` on an array it creates a copy of the array with the values shuffled in random order.
 But you only have enough cups for one array.
 How about you run `data = data.shuffle`?
 10. There's a ton you can do with *enumerable* methods.
 But the fundamental enumerator is the method `each`.
 On the side of your paper, write the output for this code: `data.each {|b| puts b }`.